 Street Plays on the theme - “Beti ghar ki Roshni” - were organized in four villages of Mathura.
 The objective was to inspire people to encourage girls to get educated and to step out and work.
 More than 200 people participated in the event and many of them vowed to "change".
 After the street play, discussions were organized around the topic which got people to make personal connections and share their experiences.

 An exposure visit to the 'Gurgaon ki Awaz' community radio program was organised for our students on the 25th May.
 One of them shared her experience on the radio and spoke about harassment through social media.

-55 students visited Pizza Hut at Ansal Plaza on the 30th of May.
+55 students visited Pizza Hut at Ansal Plaza.
 The students got a glimpse of how the kitchen and store are managed.
 Through such exposure visits, the youngsters learn and get to explore job opportunity in various sector.

 One of the key components of our training program is exposure visits to organizations to help the participants understand the nuances of a working environment.
 During these visits the participants experience the business processes, interact with team members, learn about job roles and the skills required to grow within the organization.
 It also helps the participants to relate the classroom sessions with real life scenarios and develop relevant skills.
 While we organize the visits at periodic intervals, we would like to increase the frequency of these visits to enhance the learning of the participants.